Talent Builds

 Lightsmith

 This hero tree grants you a new ability in Holy Armaments, which is a 1min CD with 2 charges that rotates between Holy Bulwark, an absorb shield that grows over time, and Sacred Weapon, a buff that empowers the target to deal bonus holy damage or healing to their target.
 These buffs aren’t just for allies though, as whenever you buff someone else you actually gain the same benefit, so you get to feel empowered as well!
-This tree also has a few interactions with Shining Light, giving you the opportunity to gain more of them while also causing your free Word of Glory casts to grant CDR for your armaments.
+This tree also has a few interactions with Shining Light, giving you the opportunity to gain more of them while also causing your free Word Of Glory casts to grant CDR for your armaments.

 Rotationally there isn’t too much different with this hero spec compared to baseline Prot Paladin, making it a solid option for players new to the spec.
-There are some minor adjustments when taking the previously mentioned Divine Guidance/Blessed Assurance, otherwise it’s mostly about optimizing your Sacred Weapon uptime and doing your best to ensure this buff is active for as much of your Avenging Wrath window as possible in order to maximize the output of Blessing of the Forge.
+There are some minor adjustments when taking the previously mentioned Divine Guidance/Blessed Assurance, otherwise it’s mostly about optimizing your Sacred Weapon uptime and doing your best to ensure this buff is active for as much of your Avenging Wrath window as possible in order to maximize the output of Blessing Of The Forge.

 Templar